 - get my syllabus ready

-- Innovative syllabus design – video and presentation slides
+- Innovative and inclusive syllabus design – video

 - “Practices and principles in syllabus design” – blog post with additional resources